djunehor/laravel-grammar/README.md

 ## Contributing
 - Fork this project
 - Clone to your repo
-- Make your changes and run tests
+- Make your changes and run tests `composer test`
 - Push and create Pull request